Boss (video games): History

-The origin of naming the final enemy in a level or game a "boss" cannot be readily traced, but Kotaku points to the term coming from the crime boss of a criminal gang.
-A precursor to video-game boss fights is Bruce Lee's Hong Kong martial arts films, including The Big Boss (1971), in which Lee fights a criminal gang before battling the big boss, and Game of Death (1972), where Lee fights a different boss on each level of a pagoda, which later inspired the boss battles of martial arts action games such as beat 'em ups.
-Another precursor is tabletop role-playing games starting with Dungeons & Dragons (1974), in which in a typical dungeon campaign there would be one powerful enemy acting as the boss of the weaker minions that players would face beforehand, in the same sense as a crime boss, which later inspired the boss battles of role-playing video games.
+The origin of video game boss fights can be traced to film, such as Bruce Lee's Hong Kong martial arts films, including The Big Boss (1971), in which Lee fights a criminal gang before battling the eponymous "big boss", and Game of Death (1972), where Lee fights a different boss on each level of a pagoda, which later inspired the boss battles of martial arts action games such as beat 'em ups.
+Video game bosses also take inspiration from tabletop role-playing games, such as Dungeons & Dragons (1974), in which a typical dungeon campaign would feature one powerful enemy acting as the boss of the weaker minions that players would face beforehand.

-The first interactive video game to feature a boss was dnd, a 1975 role-playing video game for the PLATO system.
-One of the earliest dungeon crawls, dnd implemented many of the core concepts of Dungeons & Dragons.
-The objective of the game is to retrieve an "Orb" from the bottommost dungeon.
-The orb is kept in a treasure room guarded by a high-level enemy named the Gold Dragon.
-Only by defeating the Dragon can the player claim the orb, complete the game and be eligible to appear on the high score list.
+The first interactive video game to feature a boss was dnd, which was released in 1975 for the PLATO system. dnd was one of the earliest dungeon crawl video games and implemented many of the core concepts of Dungeons & Dragons.
+The objective of the game is to retrieve an "orb" from the bottommost dungeon, which is kept in a treasure room guarded by a high-level enemy named the Gold Dragon.
+Only by defeating the Dragon can players claim the orb, complete the game and be eligible to appear on the high score list.